-Section 106 payments are a planning contribution requested to support affordable housing.
+Section 106 payments are the planning contribution requested to support affordable housing in England and Wales.
 In 2014, Self-builders were declared exempt from S106, but this was successfully challenged in 2015 and deemed unlawful.

 The current status remains unclear, as a few poor-practice councils insist on levying affordable homes contributions on self builds, so contact your local authority and investigate their approach to Section 106 contributions.
 Some are still exempting, but not all.

 In March 2014 the Government published a consultation on Planning Performance and Planning Contributions.
 This consultation sought views on changing the assessment criteria on how local planning authority performs and importantly on changing the threshold for Section 106 (S106) contributions for small- to medium-sized developments.